kaiser-chris/gate-mod/README.md

 Victoria 3 uses DDS files for icons and general gfx images.
 When changing or creating a DDS file you will need to save it as **B8G8R8A8 (Linear, A8R8G8B8)**.

+## Videos

+The game videos are bk2 files.
+To play these you will need the [RAD Video Tools](https://www.radgametools.com/bnkdown.htm).